c9pr3/dacato/README.md

 * **Flexible** to a point where you can totally ignore what I had in mind and do your own thing.

+## Why is the "T" silent?

+DACATO does not fully transfer.
+It does not provide an abstraction layer for SQL - but a layer upon queries themselves for typesafety reasons.

 ## License

 This software takes the MIT license as described below: